 This is a great recipe to make with the kids, they will love helping you to crush the biscuits and roll the mixture into balls.
 To make, all you need to do is:

-- Add the Milo, coconut and sweetened condensed milk and give the mixture a really good stir.
+Step 2.
+Add the Milo, coconut and sweetened condensed milk and mix until combined.

-- Scoop up the mixture and roll into balls
+Step 3.
+Scoop up the mixture and roll into balls.

-- Cover in coconut and pop into the fridge to chill.
+Step 4.
+Cover in coconut and place into the fridge to chill.